ambrosus/sdk-ios/README.md

 You can also download or clone this repository and import the AmbrosusSDK manually if not using Cocoapods, all of the code is contained in the top level "AmbrosusSDK" folder.

-## Usage
+## Overview

-The SDK is composed of 3 main files
+The SDK is composed of three main files all contained within the "AmbrosusSDK" folder:

 `AMBNetwork.swift`